willsather/hex-turbo-example/README.md

 ### Benefits

-Often with applications with a large amount of dependencies and integrations, the application becomes highly coupled to the implementation of the integration itself.
-In this case, the commerce engine and the payment processor.
+Often with applications with a large amount of dependencies and integrations, the application becomes highly coupled to the implementation of the integration itself - in this case, the commerce engine and the payment processor.

 However, dependency inversion allows for the decoupling of the applications and these integrations by defining the domain of which they relate; allowing for easier testing, greater flexibility, and cleaner design as in the future.
 Also, these things can make the change/swap of an integration much simpler - without the consuming application needing to know (or care).

 ## Implementations

 Located under each`/packages/**` domain, you will find an '_implementation(s)_' which handle the specific implementation details of each integration.

+**These implementations are called adapters.**

-This is called an adapter.
-An adapter will be dependent on the interface/contract provided by the respective port.
+An adapter will be dependent on the interface (policy module) provided by the respective port.

 ## Shared Configuration